bigmlcom/bigmler/docs/index.rst

 Delete Remote Resources
 -----------------------
---delete            Starts delete mode
+--delete            Starts delete mode.
---ids LIST_OF_IDS   Comma separated list of ids to be deleted --from-file FILE_OF_IDS  Path to a file containing the resources' ids to be
+--ids LIST_OF_IDS   Comma separated list of ids to be deleted.
+--from-file FILE_OF_IDS  Path to a file containing the resources' ids to be
-                         deleted
+                         deleted.
---all-tag TAG       Retrieves resources that were tagged with tag to be deleted --source-tag TAG    Retrieves sources that were tagged with tag to be deleted --dataset-tag TAG   Retrieves datasets that were tagged with tag to be deleted --model-tag TAG     Retrieves models that were tagged with tag to be deleted --prediction-tag TAG   Retrieves predictions that were tagged with tag to be
+--all-tag TAG       Retrieves resources that were tagged with tag to be deleted.
+--source-tag TAG    Retrieves sources that were tagged with tag to be deleted.
+--dataset-tag TAG   Retrieves datasets that were tagged with tag to be deleted.
+--model-tag TAG     Retrieves models that were tagged with tag to be deleted.
+--prediction-tag TAG   Retrieves predictions that were tagged with tag to be
-                       deleted
+                       deleted.
 --evaluation-tag TAG   Retrieves evaluations that were tagged with tag to be
-                       deleted
+                       deleted.

 Ensembles
 ---------
 --number-of-models NUMBER_OF_MODELS     Number of models to create.
 --sample-rate SAMPLE_RATE               Sample rate to use (a float between
-                                        0.01 and 1)
+                                        0.01 and 1).
---replacement                           Use replacement when sampling --max-parallel-models MAX_PARALLEL_MODELS    Max number of models to create in
+--replacement                           Use replacement when sampling.
+--max-parallel-models MAX_PARALLEL_MODELS    Max number of models to create in
-                                             parallel
+                                             parallel.
 --max-batch-models MAX_BATCH_MODELS     Max number of local models to be
                                         predicted from in parallel.
 For
                                         ensembles with a number of models over